VaishakKS/keyboard-keyCodes/README.md

 # Keyboard-KeyCodes
-A mini project to find code values of a keys of a keyboard
+A mini project to find code values of key in a keyboard

 ## How it works